Download page Diagnostic Actions.

 Diagnostic Action Results

-- Click this icon to see the details of a thread dump action:
+- Click to see the details of a thread dump action.

-- Click this icon the see the details of a diagnostic session action:
+- Click to see the details of a diagnostic session action.

 On disk, the thread dumps are stored in the